iftekkhar/react-concepts/README.md

 9. The setter function is a Async Function
 ***

-### React.memo:
-When The the parent component rerenders all of it's child will also rerender .
-To optimize this we can use React.memo and pass the child component.
-React.memo will performe a shallow comparison (as deep comparison is expensive) between the two props and update only if the props has changed.
-But it is advised not to use react.memo everytime because if it is found in the shallow comparison that the props has changed react will perform a deep comparison and rerender.
-***
 ### useReducer()
 1. more suited for managing state objects that contain multiple sub-values.
 ***